abstowhid/Solidity_101/README.md

    - Move the contract that needs to be executed(remix )first to the top (not ideal, but useful for simple code and learning purposes).
    - Ensure that the contracts are properly inherited for real code.

-2.**Possible Errors**: Some files may cause errors because certain elements may have been mixed up.
+2. **Possible Errors**: Some files may cause errors because certain elements may have been mixed up.
 However, individual topics are perfectly designed to understand, so any errors are just due to the mash-up.
 If someone from you is interested to solve those by having individual topics still understandable. you're welcome.

 ## Getting Started